asher-xxix/Rokka/README.md

 first so the linker can find the definition of the functions.

 `g++ graphics/window.cpp main.cpp -lGL -lGLU -lglfw3 -lX11 -lXxf86vm -lXrandr -lpthread -lXi -lm -ldl -lXinerama -lXcursor -o exe-name`

+To install glew, just do `sudo make install` in the libs/glew-1.13.0 directory.

+You should also compile like this now `g++ graphics/window.cpp main.cpp -lGL -lGLU -lglfw3 -lX11 -lXxf86vm -lXrandr -lpthread -lXi -lm -ldl -lXinerama -lXcursor -o exe-name -lGLEW`.
+Notice the `lGLEW` at the very end.